An easy vegan and gluten free crepe recipe that the whole family will enjoy! Here is the traditional French savory buckwheat crepe recipe.

 - Grilled vegetables, dried or fresh tomatoes, onions, mushrooms, spinach, olives...

-- smoked salmon, ham, minced meat, eggs (use quail eggs on the crepe party maker), bacon...
+- smoked salmon, ham, minced meat, eggs, bacon...

 - all kinds of cheese, cream...